kelseyhightower/kubernetes-the-hard-way/practice-questions-answers/cluster-maintenance/backup-etcd/etcd-backup-and-restore.md

 # 4. Modify /etc/kubernetes/manifests/etcd.yaml

-We have now restored the etcd snapshot  to a new path on the controlplane - **/var/lib/etcd-from-backup**, so the only change to be made in the YAML file is to change the hostPath for the volume called **etcd-data** from old directory (/var/lib/etcd) to the new directory **/var/lib/etcd-from-backup**.
+We have now restored the etcd snapshot  to a new path on the controlplane - **/var/lib/etcd-from-backup**, so, the only change to be made in the YAML file, is to change the hostPath for the volume called **etcd-data** from old directory (/var/lib/etcd) to the new directory **/var/lib/etcd-from-backup**.

 ```
   volumes: